Double Easthaven is a free online game. A game with a lot of features and amazing gameplay.

 Easthaven has two levels.
 The game is difficult, with a 10% chance of winning.
 It is played with two decks, and your odds of victory are primarily determined by your talent.

-8 foundation piles (top right) - build up from Ace to King in suit.
+8 foundation piles: Build up from Ace to King in the same suit.

-8 tableau piles (below foundations) - alternate color build down.
+8 tableau piles: Alternate color build down.
 If groups of cards are in sequence, move them down by alternate color.
 Fill in the blanks with any card or lawful card sequence.
-At the start of the game, each pile is given three cards, two face down and one face up.
+At the start of the game, each pile is given three cards, two face-down and one face-up.

-By clicking on the Stock (top left, face down), you can deal one card to each tableau pile.
+Stock: By clicking on the Stock, you can deal one card to each tableau pile.

 There are eight foundation piles.